AkEmBa13/AkEmBa13/README.md

 - 👋 Hi, I’m @AkEmBa13
-- 👀 I’m interested in codeing
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning html
 - 💞️ I’m looking to collaborate on basic games
-- 📫 How to reach me? you cant
+- 📫 How to reach me?
+You can't